lenmus/vregress/README.md

 ```

 - Folder `lomse/zz_build_area/` is created by `build-lomse.sh` script and used by all other scripts.

+- Folder `zz_musicxml` is created by `musicxml-export-tests.sh` script and contains results:
+    - Subfolder `generated` contains the images for the exported scores
+    - Subfolder `failures` contains the GIF images for the test failures
+    - File `musicxml.htm` is an HTML page the test report.
+    - File `musicxml.css` is a style sheet for the report.

 - Folder `zz_regression` is created by `regression.sh` script and contains results:
     - Subfolder `generated` contains the images for the rendered scores
     - Subfolder `failures` contains the GIF images for the test failures